veronalabs/rabbit/readme.md

 ```

 ## Example plugin
-There is an exampel of using the Rabbit Framework in [this repository](https://github.com/veronalabs/plugin)
+There is an example of using the Rabbit Framework in [this repository](https://github.com/veronalabs/plugin)

 ## License